r23/MyOOS/blog/wordpress/wp-content/plugins/shariff/readme.txt

 - new option for WordPress installations with REST API not reachable in root

 = 4.0.6 =
-- fix error in combination with bbpress
+- fixed an error in combination with bbpress
-- fix error on very old PHP versions
+- fixed ab error on very old PHP versions
-- fix ranking tab
+- fixed ranking tab
 - minor css improvements

 = 4.0.5 =
-- fix mail form link
+- fixed mail form link
-- fix xmlns for w3c
+- fixed xmlns for w3c

 = 4.0.4 =
 - removed some remaining wrong text domains for translations
 - minor css fixes

 = 4.0.3 =
-- fix mobile services not showing on certain tablets
+- fixed mobile services not showing on certain tablets
-- fix type error on totalnumber when cache is empty
+- fixed type error on totalnumber when cache is empty
-- fix share count requests when WordPress is installed in a subdirectory
+- fixed share count requests when WordPress is installed in a subdirectory
-- fix urlencoding of share url, title and media
+- fixed urlencoding of share url, title and media
-- add width and height to SVGs to prevent large initial icons prior to css
+- added width and height to SVGs to prevent large initial icons prior to css
 - new classes shariff-buttons and shariff-link added
 - removed local translation files due to switching to wordpress.org language packs
 - minor css resets added